Cascabel - Alpala

-The Alpala deposit lies along the NNW trending crustal scale Chimbo-Toachi Fault Zone and is hosted by quartz diorite stocks.
-It that intrudes a sequence that is underlain by basement tholeiitic MORB basalts of the Dagua-Piñón Terrane, which were progressively overlain by Palaeocene to Eocene submarine volcanosedimentary rocks along the Macuchi Volcanic Arc in northern Ecuador, followed sedimentary rocks of the Eocene Tortuga Formation and then by emergent andesitic volcanic breccias that formed the Oligocene to mid-Miocene San Juan de Lachas Formation.
+The Alpala deposit lies along the NE-SW trending crustal scale Toachi Fault Zone and is hosted by diorite and quartz diorite stocks and dykes.
+These stocks and dykes intrude a sequence that is underlain by basement tholeiitic MORB basalts of the Dagua-Piñón Terrane, which were progressively overlain by Palaeocene to Eocene submarine volcanosedimentary rocks of the Macuchi Volcanics along the Macuchi Volcanic Arc in northern Ecuador, followed by sedimentary rocks of the Eocene Tortuga Formation and then by emergent andesitic volcanic breccias that formed the Oligocene to mid-Miocene San Juan de Lachas Formation.

 The Tortuga Formation is the oldest exposed sequence in the deposit area and comprises sedimentary rocks of inferred Eocene age that outcrop SW of the Alpala deposit where they comprise interbedded shale and greywacke (Graves, 2012).
 Equivalent units are observed elsewhere in the district, and locally interdigitate with the lower parts of the San Juan de Lachas Formation.

-Several intrusive phases are evident in the deposit area, the most prominent of which is a 5 x 2 km diorite porphyry stock that outcrops extensively north of the deposit, but forms discrete, high-level apophyses penetrating andesitic volcaniclastic rocks in the south, straddling Alpala.
-A dacite porphyry intrusion is mapped at central Alpala, possibly a phase of a tonalite porphyry encountered at depth (Coote, 2014), whilst quartz-diorite and microdiorite are the dominant intrusive types, all of which exhibit porphyry style alteration and stockwork veining.
-An ~5 x up to 400 m wide, late-mineral, NNW trending hornblende-rich diorite occurs to the north of the main Alpala porphyry system.
+According to Rohrlach et al. (2015), several intrusive phases are evident in the area surrounding the deposit, the most prominent of which is a 5 x 2 km diorite porphyry stock that outcrops extensively to the north of Alpala, but forms discrete, high-level apophyses occurring as dykes and stocks penetrating the andesitic volcaniclastic country rocks in the south, straddling Alpala.
+The exposed stocks range from dioritic to quartz dioritic to dacitic in composition (Rohrlach et al., 2015; Coote, 2014).
+Quartz-diorite and microdiorite to tonalite are the dominant intrusive types, all of which exhibit porphyry-style alteration and stockwork veining in the Alpala deposit.
+An ~5 up to 400 m wide by ~3 km long, late-mineral, NNW trending hornblende-rich diorite occurs to the north of the main Alpala porphyry system.
 Younger, probable Quaternary age perched conglomerates cover the host rocks north of Alpala.

 Mineralisation and Alteration